marpaia/sbol-db/docs/domain-model.md

 The graph owns the triples; the typed view is derived from those triples; the IRI threads through all of it.

+This two-layer model is the backend-neutral contract.
+The table names below (`sbol_graphs`, `sbol_triples`, `sbol_objects`, ...) are the default Postgres backend's realization of it; another storage engine satisfies the same contract with its own layout.

 ```
 STORAGE (RDF truth)                      DERIVED VIEW (typed index)
 ─────────────────────                    ──────────────────────────